maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

 request, you dispose of your workspace.
 If you need to make changes after a pull request review, simply create a new workspace.

 Sounds good in theory.
-But in practice it can take long to create a workspace if your init task takes long.
+But in practice, it can take longer to create a workspace if your init task takes long.
 A command like `npm install` may run faster in the cloud, but probably not fast enough to make the wait for your new workspace feel short.
 No developer will put up with long wait times in their workflow.